 Grace.

-She had brought thirty-one years of Sundays to God like a child bringing a handful of pennies to a king.
+Thirty-one years of Sundays, brought to God like a child bringing a handful of pennies to a king.

 He took the pennies.
 Not because He needed them.